rosaliaobrien/CLEAR_website/README.md

 All code associated with the creation of the CLEAR website (http://people.physics.tamu.edu/obrienr2434/).
 In collaboration with Prof. Casey Papovich and Vince Estrada-Carpenter.

-NOTE: To view documentation on scripts, refer to GN1 (aka all GN1 python scripts and HTML scripts are commented while the other subfields are not)
+IMPORTANT: To view documentation on the HTML files for the subfield pages, refer to GN1.html (not GN1c.html).
+If it isn't commented thouroughly enough, feel free to email me :)

-## Navigating CLEAR Website GitHub:
+## Navigating GitHub:

 ### python_codes
 Contains all python codes used to ease process of website creation.